beginner-corp/docs.begin.com/src/shared/docs/en/background/why-build-with-cloud-functions.md

 - **Recycle instantly** – no more lag to do simple things like modify environment variables, cloud functions are easily reconfigured, and changes go live in milliseconds
 - **Never require patching** - the latest under-the-hood security updates are baked into every invocation in real-time, without maintainer intervention
 - **Never require maintenance** - planned downtime to tidy up your server cluster is simply a thing of the past
-- **Only pay for what you for what you use, and at affordable rates** - not having to keep servers running means not having to pay for servers sitting idle; and even when in heavy use, cloud functions are highly affordable
+- **Only pay for what you use, and at affordable rates** - not having to keep servers running means not having to pay for servers sitting idle; and even when in heavy use, cloud functions are highly affordable

 Cloud function apps embody the dream we've been promised of the cloud for decades.
 With these new superpowers comes new considerations.